At least five injured as trains collide near Zurich

 Police said the others were lightly injured and taken to hospital after the smash which left several carriages tilting at an angle, including one on top of a road overpass, when the train came to a halt.

-The SBB website showed the rail operator had cancelled some rail services and re-routed inter-city trains between Zurich and Stuttgart.
+The SBB website showed the rail operator had canceled some rail services and re-routed inter-city trains between Zurich and Stuttgart.

 (Reporting by Maria Sheahan; Editing by Alison Williams)